Contact Us

-How to Row Harder | Concept2
+• How to Row/Ski/Bike Harder

-How to Row Harder
+How To Row/Ski/Bike Harder

 Monitoring Intensity

 Monitoring intensity is a key job of the Performance Monitor (PM).
 The PM displays intensity in pace, Calories and watts.
 Pace is expressed as time per 500 meters.
-When monitoring pace, the numbers will decrease the faster you go: a pace of 2:00 means that it takes you two minutes to complete 500 meters, slower than someone completing 500 meters in one minute 48 seconds (a 1:48 pace), and faster than someone rowing a 2:08 pace.
+When monitoring pace, the numbers will decrease the faster you go: a pace of 2:00 means that it takes you two minutes to complete 500 meters, slower than someone completing 500 meters in one minute 48 seconds (a 1:48 pace), and faster than someone going a 2:08 pace.
 If you watch watts or Calories, the opposite is true: the numbers will increase—you’ll produce more watts, burn more Calories—as you increase your intensity.

 Stroke Rate